Fiserv/Commerce-Hub/docs/In-Person/Device_Management/CAPK-Download.md

 type: tab
 -->

-Example of a Download (201: Created) response.
+Example of a CAPK download (201: Created) response.

 ```json
 {